kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 };
 ...
 {% endprism %}
-Once `readyState` equals `4` and our code successfully connects to the server, it creates two variables: `players` and `text`. `players` grabs our data with `responseText` like before and converts it to a readable JSON format with `JSON.parse`.
+Once `readyState` equaled `4` and our code successfully connected to the server, it created two variables: `players` and `text`. `players` grabbed our data with `responseText` like before and converted it to a readable JSON format with `JSON.parse`.

-`text` is a reference to the `<div id="textTarget">` element on the HTML page.
-As before, our data will load into this element.
+`text` referred to the `<div id="textTarget">` element on the HTML page.
+As before, our data loaded into this element.

-Then we're doing a `for...in` loop again that loops through JSON content stored inside the `players` variable.
-Three steps are performed for every loop iteration:
+Then we did a `for...in` loop that looped through JSON content stored inside the `players` variable.
+Three steps were performed for every loop iteration:

-1. create a div tag using `document.createElement` and store it in a variable called `newDiv`.
+1. a div tag was created using `document.createElement` and stored in a variable called `newDiv`.
-2. look at each item in the `players` variable and find it's `playerOne` property.
-Then place it inside the div tag created in the `newDiv` variable by accessing the div's `innerHTML` property.
+2. the loop looked at each item in the `players` variable and found its `playerOne` property.
+Then placed it inside the div tag created with the `newDiv` variable by accessing the div's `innerHTML` property.
-3. find the `text` variable that references the `<div id="textTarget">` already on the page and load the `newDiv` content inside of it.
+3. the loop found the `text` variable that references the `<div id="textTarget">` already on the page and load the `newDiv` content inside of it.

-Again, this is a basic example of how to use JSON with AJAX...the main takeaway from this is example is that __AJAX can load all different types of content, including JSON__.
+This was a basic example of how to use JSON with AJAX...the main takeaway from this is example is, __AJAX can load all different types of content, including JSON__.
 <a name="ajax-jquery"></a>
 <h3 class="h3-guide">Create AJAX with jQuery</h3>
 <a href="http://jquery.com" target="blank" title="Go to the jQuery site">jQuery</a> has always had excellent AJAX support.
 It lets you write AJAX functionality we've seen up to this point and, in most cases, with less code.